 The actual device resembles a mouthguard that is often used by athletes to prevent damage to their teeth.
 Being constructed of a thermoplastic material, it can be molded at home to fit over the ridges of your teeth and gum line.

 The makers of Snoremate claim an 80% rate of effectiveness which corresponds with several clinical studies that were completed on MAD’s and snoring prevention.
-While other manufactures are claiming 95% or 98% customer satisfaction, (no the same as rate of effectiveness) they are surprisingly honest with their claims.
+While other manufacturers are claiming 95% or 98% customer satisfaction, (no the same as the rate of effectiveness) they are surprisingly honest with their claims.
 Anyone interested in trying this type of gadget to prevent snoring should have realistic expectations.
 Depending on the severity of your snoring, it may or may not work.
-Keep in mind that it does come with a 30 day money back guarantee.
+Keep in mind that it does come with a 30-day money back guarantee.

 While the ideal mouthpiece would last a lifetime, this is nearly impossible due to the nature of the product.
 It is important to choose a material that will be soft enough to be comfortable yet durable enough to last for a reasonable amount of time.
 Unfortunately, the Snoremate fell slightly short in this aspect.
 The manufacturer clearly states that you should replace your piece every 3 to 4 months as the materials stretch out and allow the lower jaw to move back into its original position.

 You are given the option to purchase either 1 or 2 mouth guards from the manufacturer.
 The cost of one is $36.99 while two cost $44.99.
 Both are currently being offered with no shipping charges.
 If you purchase 2, the overall per unit price is $22.50.
 This is substantially below the average selling price of comparable items.

 User reviews: What are people who actually purchased it saying?